yinyangsammy/snapshot-location-assessment/README.md

 2.   ### Quota Errors

-As I am using many API services on their free pricing model while in the developmental stage, occasionally the user will experience errors such as the following:
+As I am using many API services on their free pricing model during the development stage, occasionally the user will experience errors such as the following:

 <h3 align="center"><img src="assets/readme/structural-irregularities+necessary-errors.jpg"></h3>